maxofn/ESA_GAS/README.md

 are [publically available](https://transparency.entsog.eu) and generally published within a few days, in contrast to the months-long delay of Eurostat figures.
-Using these data, we computed nowcasts for each country separately.
+Using these data, we computed nowcasts for each country separately via a simple linear regression model.
 The methodology is described below.

 ### Software Used